ProjectIgnis/Distribution/README.md

 	* added 2005.4 Forbidden/Limited List, credits to EerieCode, Tungnon and Naim for preparing the file.

 * Fixed the dimensions of `field.png`, the picture used for MR1 and MR2 duels.
 Credits to GK#3620, on Discord.

-* Added shortcut for in game fullscreen toggle [F11]

 * Added wildchar support.
 	* @string: returns all cards that have `string` in their name only, ignoring the card text.
 Example: `@Hero`